VarianAPIs/PyESAPI/README.md

 # PyESAPI
+"Pie-Sappy"

-*A passion project to help accelerate breakthroughs in medical physics research by bringing the power of Python into the Varian API ecosystem.*
+A passion project to help accelerate breakthroughs in medical physics research by bringing the power of Python into the Varian API ecosystem.

 ## Links
 * [Developer Workshop 2018](examples/DeveloperWorkshop2018/README.md)